jizhang/jizhang.github.com/source/_drafts/how-to-avoid-null-pointer-exception.md

 Java has some static code analysis tools, like Eclipse IDE, SpotBugs, Checker Framework, etc. They can find out program bugs during compilation process.
 It would be nice to catch `NullPointerException` as early as possible, and this can be done with annotations like `@Nullable` and `@Nonnull`.

 However, nullness check annotations have not been standardized yet.
-Though there was a [JSR 305][4] proposed on Sep.
+Though there was a [JSR 305][4] proposed back to Sep.
 2006, it has been dormant ever since.
 A lot of third party libraries provide such annotations, and they are supported by different tools.
 Some popular candidates are:

 * `javax.annotation.Nonnull`, proposed by JSR 305, and its reference implementation is `com.google.code.findbugs.jsr305`.
 * `org.eclipse.jdt.annotation.NonNull`, used by Eclipse IDE to do static nullness check.